tschaub/suite/docs/install/windows/source/README-windows.rst

       *Start Menu folder to be created*

 #.
-Select the components you wish to install.
+Select the components you wish to install, and click :guilabel:`Next`.

    .. figure:: img/components.png
       :align: center